abdeladim-s/mostStarred/README.md

 # mostStarred
-This is a small android application that list the most starred Github repos that were created in the last 30 days.
+A small android application that list the most starred Github repos that were created in the last 30 days.
 ----------
 # ScreenShots
 - Splash Screen